 Recollections by Ted McKay

-In February of 1953, Gus Zaharis, the owner of WTIP, withdrew his application for a TV station on UHF channel 49 and cleared the way for the granting of a construction permit to Joe L. Smith, Jr. (WKNA's owner) as Charleston's first commercial TV station.
+In February 1953, Gus Zaharis, the owner of WTIP, withdrew his application for a TV station on UHF channel 49 and cleared the way for the granting of a construction permit to Joe L. Smith, Jr. (owner of WKNA/950 & 97.5) as Charleston's first commercial TV station.

 Smith named several key people at WKNA Radio to the TV staff, including George Gray as manager, Don Hays as program director, and myself as film and promotion director.
-Ed Miller and Dick Reid along with McKay were to serve as on-air talent.
+Ed Miller, Dick Reid, and I were to serve as on-air talent.

 WKNA-TV seemed doomed from the start.
 WCHS had acquired a permit for VHF channel 8, so the future of UHF in Charleston seemed bleak at best.
 Management contributed to the failure when it was decided to go on the air with the basic RCA 1kW UHF transmitter, and add amplifiers later.
 Considering Charleston's terrain, this was a disaster, and when equipment tests began it was discovered that coverage was quite limited in all but the immediate downtown Charleston area, and reception over 5 miles from the tower was considered a fluke!

-The station was affiliated with the ABC and DuMont networks, but so was WSAZ-TV in Huntington.
+Channel 49 went on the air September 17, 1953, affiliated with the ABC and DuMont networks ... but so was WSAZ-TV/3 in Huntington.
 Most national advertisers opted for WSAZ's VHF signal and assured viewership and excluded WKNA.
 The programs that were aired (Motorola TV Playhouse, Captain Video and several others) were broadcast two weeks late on kinescopes while WSAZ with its private microwave link from Columbus, Ohio to Huntington aired the best of all four networks (NBC, CBS, ABC and DuMont) on a live basis.
 WKNA-TV's national spot advertising was almost non-existent, and local advertising was next to impossible to sell at any price.
 Imagine trying to sell a spot to someone who couldn't watch the ad in his own home in St. Albans or Kanawha City!

 Appalachian Electric Power provided the station with a home economist from its staff to do the daily cooking show (What's Cookin') in the full kitchen that had been installed by Charleston Electric Supply.
 The young lady, Sara Harshbarger, was quite talented, and was soon bitten by the TV bug!
 Sara came to work for the station on a full time basis, and with co-host Dick Reid, (himself an accomplished gourmet cook) the show developed a faithful, albeit small following.
 Sara, Dick and I hosted an afternoon "TV Juke Box" program that used the then popular pantomime format, and even though their resources were limited, it too became a popular feature.

-In an attempt to stimulate interest in the station, several syndicated film programs (Liberace and Drew Pearson Reports) that were not broadcast on WSAZ-TV were purchased by the station but failed to have the desired result.
+In an attempt to stimulate interest in the station, several syndicated film programs (Liberace and Drew Pearson Reports) that were not broadcast on WSAZ-TV were purchased but failed to have the desired result.

-Bill Barrett, who had been news director at WJLS in Beckley for some time, was transferred to Charleston in an effort to shore up the news coverage.
+Bill Barrett, who had been news director at sister station WJLS/560 in Beckley (also owned by Joe L. Smith) for some time, was transferred to Charleston in an effort to shore up the news coverage.
 Barrett, a long-time Smith employee, was well known in West Virginia news circles, and had been editor of The 560 News, Beckley's counterpart to WKNA's 950 News.
 (Both magazines had ceased publication in the late summer of 1953 because of Smith's cash flow problems.)
 With hardly any budget and no news film available, Barrett's newscast was little more than a TV camera aimed at a news announcer!
-There was a weather map for the weatherman, however.
-It could be wiped down each night an used again the next day!
+There was a map for the weatherman, however.
+It could be wiped down each night and used again the next day!

 Early in the morning of February 4, 1954 fire struck the building.
 One of the engineers, who lived in a trailer behind the building, had to be restrained when he tried to stop the fireman from dousing the fire with water.
 Although some electrical damage did occur, the station was off the air for only a few hours, and resumed operation on film that evening.
 Live programming continued the next day.

-When the microwave link was finally installed late in the summer of 1954 and the station could finally carry ABC programming live, it was too late.
+By the time the microwave link was finally installed in late summer 1954 and we could finally carry ABC programming live, it was too late.
 WCHS-TV had gone on the air with full power on VHF channel 8, an ideal tower location and the CBS network.

 By mid-1954 most of the original staff had departed for greener (and more secure) pastures.
 Dick Reid and photographer Nilo Olin joined WCHS-TV, along with a young cameraman Dick Reid had nicknamed "Mumps" after he came down with a case of mumps a few weeks after he started at the station.
 "Mumps" and Dick had developed the kind of relationship that was quite common in the early days of TV, when the cameraman was more important than the director.
 Together the pair created the illusion of a multiple camera setup with a single camera!
 Dick felt "Mumps" was so vital to his future success that he convinced WCHS to hire them as a team!

 Art director Boone Boggs (who had originated the WJLS 560 News while promotion director at that station in the late 1940s) decided to return to the same Roanoke, Virginia TV station he had left to join WKNA-TV a few months earlier.
-Ed Miller went to the announce staff at WLWT in Cincinnati and George Gray moved to WLWD in Dayton, Ohio.
-Will Jackson was moved to Charleston from WJLS in Beckley as manager of TV and radio.
-In October of 1954 Ted McKay returned to his hometown of Cincinnati as a member of the radio news staff at Taft Broadcasting's WKRC.
+Ed Miller went to the announce staff at WLWT/5 in Cincinnati and George Gray moved to WLWD/2 in Dayton, Ohio.
+Will Jackson was moved to Charleston from WJLS as manager of TV and radio.
+In October 1954 I returned to my hometown of Cincinnati as a member of the radio news staff at Taft Broadcasting's WKRC/550.
 This left Don Hays as the one remaining staff member who had been at WKNA-TV from the time the CP was granted a little more than a year and a half prior; Hays left Charleston within a couple of years and formed Radio Reps, a company that specialized in placing spot advertising on radio stations in smaller cities and towns in the Midwest.

 The station finally went dark on February 12, 1955.
 As you read WKNA-TV's original application later in this piece you might ponder how Charleston's television history would have been altered had the grand plans outlined by Smith in his original FCC filing been brought to fruition.